Load line (watercraft)

 Load lines are indicated by special markings on the hull.
-The marking for the main load line, the summer load line, is called load line mark or Plimsoll mark (positioned amidships), the marks for other conditions are named after the condition suffixed with "load line" (e.g. winter load line).
+The marking for the main load line, the summer load line, is called load line mark or Plimsoll line (positioned amidships), the marks for other conditions are named after the condition suffixed with "load line" (e.g. winter load line).

 Purpose

 Load line markings on a cereal carrier, certified by Bureau Veritas.

 The purpose of a load line is to ensure that a ship has sufficient freeboard (the height from the waterline to the main deck) and thus sufficient reserve buoyancy.
 The freeboard of commercial vessels is measured between the lowest point of the uppermost continuous deck at side and the waterline and this must not be less than the freeboard marked on the load line certificate issued to that ship.
 All commercial ships, other than in exceptional circumstances, have a load line symbol painted amidships on each side of the ship.
 This symbol is also permanently marked, so that if the paint wears off it remains visible.
 The load line makes it easy for anyone to determine if a ship has been overloaded.
 The exact location of the load line is calculated and verified by a classification society and that society issues the relevant certificates.
 This marking was invented in 1876 by Samuel Plimsoll.